-A fee charged to a pupil as a condition for registering for school or classes, or as a condition for participation in a class or an extracurricular activity, regardless of whether the class or activity is elective or compulsory, or is for credit.
+A fee charged to a pupil as a condition fo a class or an extracurricular activity, rega for credit.

+or classes, or as a condition for participation in ass or activity is elective or compulsory, or is

 A security deposit, or other payment, that a pupil is required to make to obtain a lock, locker, book, class apparatus, musical instrument, clothes, or other materials or equipment.